Lost Prophets – Search for the Collective: Awards

 Lost Prophets was nominated for "Best Cinematography" for Surfer’s Surfer Poll/Video Awards '09, “Best Film” at X-Dance Action Sports Film Festival (the action sports entity of Sundance Film Festival) and won “Best Original Score” for "it's moody, highly unique music that created a soulful tone for the film about nomadic surfers."

-Apffel directed and was part of a team that won an Emmy in 2008 for their work on FiNS, part of Fox Network's Fuel TV and he self-funded the Lost Prophets venture, which totaled over $150,000.
-The project is a testament to independent filmmaking.
-Director Nathan Apffel, along with Hans Hagen (professional surfer, Executive Producer, and Music Supervisor) pored over the project; the end product, a film that serves as a beacon for passionate independent filmmakers and artists.

 Filmmaker

 A competitive freestyle BMX rider in his teens, Apffel's lifepath was drastically altered when he fell off a cliff in Cabo San Lucas, Mexico at the age of 16.
 He was life-flighted to Scripps Memorial Hospital in La Jolla, CA and quickly prepped for brain surgery due to excessive swelling and bleeding on the brain.
 During pre-surgery testing, however, the doctors found that Apffel had suffered a grand mal seizure due to head trauma.
 The surgery was postponed, the bleeding and swelling subsided slowly, and days later, he was released on strict orders that he could not take part in activities where he could hit his head again.
 Because head injuries are cumulative, another hit could be extremely detrimental or fatal.
-His driver's license was suspended and he endured a year full of EEG's and MRI's.
+His driver's license was suspended, and he endured a year full of EEG's and MRI's.
 What followed was a new cautiousness, but Apffel couldn't leave his passion for surfing and action sports behind.
 He secured a small loan and purchased a Sony Handycam and laptop.
-He then took some courses and delved into sports, surf and water photography while his filming career took root.
+He then took some courses and delved into sports, surf, and water photography while his filming career took root.